Task 084: .CER File Format

 - C++ Class for .CER File Handling

 The following C++ class uses OpenSSL for handling .CER files.
-Compile with -lssl -lcrypto
+Compile with -lssl -lcrypto.

 #include <iostream>